PAMSA-Creator/RoboCar/README.md

 # RoboCar
-An educational robotics project - a small programmable robot for kids
+An educational robotics project - a small programmable robot for kids using Arduino